Non-commutative nature of $\ell$-adic vanishing cycles: The main theorems

-Here, the action of $\uI_\uK$ is induced by transport of structure by the natural action of $\uI_\uK$ on $E_{|X_{\ol \uK}}$. \begin{rem} We do not spell out the details of this construction here.
+\begin{rem} We do not spell out the details of this construction here.
 These are provided for example in \cite{cp22} for finite coefficients.
 Then one can take a limit and invert $\ell$ to get $\Ql{}$-coefficients. \end{rem}